mmckegg/array-grid/README.md

 ### `ArrayGrid(data[, shape, stride, offset])`

 - `data` is a 1D array storage.
-It is either an instance of Array, a typed array, or an object that implements get(), set(), .length
+It is either an instance of Array or a typed array.
 - `shape` is the shape of the view (Default: `[data.length, 1]`)
 - `stride` is the resulting stride of the new array.
 (Default: row major `[shape[1], 1]`)
 - `offset` is the offset to start the view (Default: 0)